Scarlet Ribbons (For Her Hair)

 "Scarlet Ribbons (For Her Hair)" is a popular folk style ballad.
 The music was written by Evelyn Danzig and the lyrics by Jack Segal.
-The song has become a standard with many recorded versions and has appeared on several Christmas albums.
+The song has become a standard with many recorded versions, and has appeared on several Christmas albums.

 Background and lyrics

 "Scarlet Ribbons" was written in only 15 minutes in 1949 at Danzig's home in Port Washington, New York after she invited lyricist Segal to hear her music.
-The song tells a miraculous tale: the singer (who could be a mother or a father) peeks into their daughter's bedroom to say goodnight and hears the daughter praying for "scarlet ribbons for my hair".
+The song tells a miraculous tale: the singer (who could be a mother or a father) peeks into his daughter's bedroom to say goodnight and hears the daughter praying for "scarlet ribbons for my hair".
 It is late, no stores are open in the town, and there is nowhere to obtain any ribbons.
 The singer's heart "is aching" throughout the night but when at dawn they again peek into the daughter's bedroom they see lovely "scarlet ribbons" in "gay profusion lying there."
 The singer says that if they live to be two hundred (or, in some versions of the song, a hundred), they will never know from where the ribbons came.

-Selected Renditions
+Selected recordings

 Jo Stafford

 "Scarlet Ribbons" was first released by Jo Stafford in 1949.
 In January 1950, Stafford's version reached No. 14 on Billboards chart of "Records Most Played by Disc Jockeys".